Gardening Safety Tips for Seniors

 Start off easy, and take frequent breaks.
 Stand up tall, and take short walks as needed to prevent stiffness.

-Utilize equipment for increased gardening safety and ease, such as:
+Make sure to utilize equipment for increased gardening safety and ease, such as:

 2. Garden kneeler and seat (a place to rest and pad to protect your knees) (affiliate link)

-There are many kits available now days to make large or small areas for raised bed garden plants at home.
 Consider the placement of a container if you need a wheelchair/walker to fit around or under, and take caution to not set it up where you will have to sit and twist your back while you garden.

 Keep in mind that a moveable container with wet soil can be extremely heavy.